"You can lead a horse to water,

 How many times have you had opportunities that you blew off, didn't care for, didn't want?
 How many times have you had opportunities that seriously changed your life?
 We've all had both.
 The choice of what to do with them was ours alone.

 The reason I'm writing this is that I think sometimes as parents, teachers, managers, leaders, that we might get frustrated that some are not responding to our teaching in the way we would like.
 Sometimes we see people wasting their talent--in our opinion, of course.
 Sometimes we simply put too much energy into what decisions others make or should make or didn't make.
 It just doesn't matter.
-I think we just need to give from our heart and mind, and leave the rest up to everyone else.
+I think we just need to give from our heart and mind and leave the rest up to everyone else.
 If we influence positively, excellent, and if we miss the mark in our own estimation, that's okay too.

-Their Decision Is Not Ours To Make.
+The Other Person's Decision Is Not Ours To Make.

 Spread Some Joy Today--by letting go of the rope.